 If you take a second home loan to purchase another property, tax benefits are applicable on the payable interests.
 Here, you can claim the entire interest amount paid as no cap is applied here.

 Currently, individuals can claim only one property as self-occupied and make tax payments on the other based on notional rent.
-In the February 2019’s Interim Budget, a proposal has been put forward stating that an individual can claim a second home as self-occupied property.
+According to the latest Union Budget of India, a proposal has been put forward stating that an individual can claim a second home as self-occupied property.
 This aims to help borrowers save more in the form of taxes.

 The process to claim tax benefits on a home loan is easy and simple.